10 Snakes With Special Snouts For Digging

 Source: iNaturalist user Daniel Pineda Vera – CC BY 4.0

-For all their venom, all their bravado, if an India cobra ever needed to dig itself out of a collapsed burrow filled with soil, it would be in big trouble.
-The middle American burrowing snake has no such worries.
-This species lives in Honduras, and is in completely control in its underground soil domains.
+A harmless burrowing species which averages at just 30cm long.
+The Middle American burrowing snake (Adelphicos quadrivirgatum) lives in Central America and southern Mexico, and is in complete control in its underground soil domains.
 They move through soil as effortlessly as an olive sea snake moves through water, and it’s all down to their snout, which is narrow and tapering.

 5 Short-tailed snake (Florida)